calvarad/eae253b/Documentos/PROGRAMA.md

 ## Referencias obligatorias
+**Semana 1**
+- Wing, Jeannette M. (2016). “[Computational Thinking](http://www.cs.cmu.edu/~./15110-s13/Wing06-ct.pdf)”.
+Communications of the ACM.
+March 2006/Vol. 49, No. 3

+**Semana 3**
+- Einav; Jonathan Levin (2014).
+“Economics in the age of big data”.
+Science  07 Nov 2014, Vol. 346, Issue 6210.

+**Semana 5**
 - Chang and Li (2015) “Is Economics Research Replicable?
 Sixty Published Papers from Thirteen Journals Say ”Usually Not””.
 Finance and Economics Discussion Series 2015-083.
 Washington: Board of Governors of the Federal Reserve System.

-- Einav; Jonathan Levin (2014).
-“Economics in the age of big data”.
-Science  07 Nov 2014, Vol. 346, Issue 6210.
+**Semana 10**
-- Varian, Hal R. (2014).
-"Big Data: New Tricks for Econometrics."
+- Varian, Hal R. (2014). "[Big Data: New Tricks for Econometrics](http://people.ischool.berkeley.edu/~hal/Papers/2013/ml.pdf)."
 Journal of Economic Perspectives, 28 (2): 3-28.
-- Wing, Jeannette M. (2016).
-“Computational Thinking”.
-Communications of the ACM.
-March 2006/Vol. 49, No. 3

 ## Referencias optativas
 - Autor, David H. (2015).
 "Why Are There Still So Many Jobs?
 The History and Future of Workplace Automation."
 Journal of Economic Perspectives, 29 (3): 3-30.